 This park is located between the first and third districts.
 It has arrangements of gardens in different styles and also several monuments, the most famous being the one of Johann Strauss, gold plated bronze statue, very popular among photographers.
 The creation of the park in 1862 prompted the creation of the Municipal Department of Parks and Gardens, which takes good care of the greenery of Vienna ever since.

-This large park is located on 18th district and it is located on the ground where Ottoman entrenchment were located since siege of Vienna in 1529.
+This large park is located in the 18th district and it is located on the ground where Ottoman entrenchments were located since the siege of Vienna in 1529.
 Park has some rare botanical species and a pond.
-The park has very specific layout due to terrain configuration and has very interesting meandering paths.
+The park has a very specific layout due to terrain configuration and has very interesting meandering paths.

-This large park in second district, located alongside Danube is very popular for recreation activities.
+This large park in the second district, located alongside the Danube is very popular for recreational activities.
 It has several open-air playgrounds, gyms, fairgrounds with a famous Ferris Wheel, restaurants, cafes, and souvenir shops and it is very lively during the summer.
 There is a Prater Museum and the Planetarium as well there.

-The park was created relatively recently, in the sixties in an effort to organize land between Danube and Old Danube area in 22nd district.
-The park was redesigned several times and today has some nice features such as giant chess board, skatepark and a petting zoo and also a landmark Danube TV Tower with 360-degree view of the city from the top.
+The Donaupark was created relatively recently, in the sixties, in an effort to organize land between Danube and Old Danube area in the 22nd district.
+The park was redesigned several times and today has some nice features such as a giant chess board, skatepark, and a petting zoo, and also a landmark Danube TV Tower with a 360-degree view of the city from the top.

 Setagayapark, Japanese Garden

 This park with the Japanese Garden was designed in 1992 by Ken Nakajima as a part of cultural cooperation between Austria and Japan.
-It has typical layout and design of Japanese gardens around the world with ponds and streams and plants densely distributed in a rich variety.
+It has the typical layout and design of Japanese gardens around the world with ponds and streams and plants densely distributed in a rich variety.
 The garden has a tea house, a “Yukimi style” stone lantern, several sculptures, a fountain, and a poem set in stone at the entrance.